elahefa/NYC-Citibike-Dataset-Analysis/README.md

 Row|average_trip_duration|
 ---|---------------------|
 1  |16.041516425648158|
 ### Were there new bike stations introduced or removed at any point in time?
-What makes you think it did or didn’t?
 There were no new bike stations introduced or removed.
 Using the query below I changed the months and years of timestamp and checked if it gives me any start_station_id.
 I assumed that if there is any new bike station, people could use that station therefore there should be a start_station_id from that station.
 ```
 SELECT